ok-kewei/guardrails_server/README.md

 ```
 Notes:
 1. This demonstrates a successful end-to-end Guardrails + RAG pipeline.
 2. The query passes the Topic Guard and is classified as in-domain (refund-related).
+   From Guardrails server terminal:
+   Matched Topic:  refund
+   Valid topic verified:  refund
-3. The PII Guard validates and ensures no sensitive data is exposed.
+4. The PII Guard validates and ensures no sensitive data is exposed.
-4. The Hallucination Guard confirms the answer is grounded in retrieved source documents.
+5. The Hallucination Guard confirms the answer is grounded in retrieved source documents.
-5. The Competitor Guard ensures no third-party airline information is returned.
+6. The Competitor Guard ensures no third-party airline information is returned.
-6. The final response is safe, domain-compliant, and source-grounded.
+7. The final response is safe, domain-compliant, and source-grounded.